~~~~ This is Page 6 ~~~~

 BTW, if you want to see Weitbrecht's patent for connecting a TTY to the phone system, it's #3,507,997 and is 17 pages long.

 ALEXANDER GRAHAM BELL, the inventor of the telephone, never called his wife or his mother -- they were both deaf.

 .........makes fascinating reading.
 Best thing on line for that is through the link below.

 This is A.G.
-Bell and his early telephone, produced a few years after he obtained a patent on the idea.
-His subsequent production designs needed Edison's carbon microphone to be practical.
+Bell and his early telephone, a few years after he patented it.
+His subsequent designs needed Edison's carbon microphone to be practical.

 Vision vs. Hearing